Outsourcing communication rhythm: what to send, when, and why

 A useful review note is specific: "Two renewal replies waited overnight because the approval rule was unclear.
 New rule: draft same day, tag owner by 3 p.m., and do not send until approved."
 That is better than "communicate sooner" because it tells the assistant what to do next time.

-Atlassian's roles and responsibilities playbook asks teams to name owners and decision rights.
-Apply that to the review.
 The assistant owns updates, drafts, and early flags.
 The manager owns priorities, approval rules, examples, and final calls on money or customer risk.

-Build a normal week-one workflow
+Build a normal week-one work process

-Here is a realistic first-week cadence.
-On Monday, the assistant gets access, a 30-minute walkthrough, and 3 example tasks.
-Tuesday and Wednesday include reviewed execution plus an end-of-shift update.
-Thursday adds one live workflow.
+Tuesday and Wednesday include reviewed doing the work plus an end-of-shift update.
+Thursday adds one live work process.
 Friday has a 15-minute scorecard review and one SOP edit.

 For example, an offshore coordinator takes over appointment follow-up for a consultant.
 Each morning, they check yesterday's calls, draft scheduling replies, update 12 to 18 CRM records, and flag anything tied to price, contract terms, or a complaint.
-The owner reviews all drafts for 10 business days.
-In week 3, routine scheduling replies move to spot checks while complaints still require approval.

-The cadence is doing its job if questions get clearer each week.
-A week-one question might be "What should I do with this?"
 By week three, it should sound more like "This customer is asking for a refund outside policy.
 I found the order, last email, and payment date.
 Should I draft option A or B?"

 Retire communication that no longer helps